brglng/bfind/README.md

 ![build](https://github.com/brglng/bfind/actions/workflows/rust.yml/badge.svg)

-A [GNU find](https://www.gnu.org/software/findutils/)-like tool, but uses breadth-first traversal instead of depth-first traversal, written in [Rust](https://www.rust-lang.org/).
+A [GNU find](https://www.gnu.org/software/findutils/)-like tool, but uses breadth-first search instead of depth-first search, written in [Rust](https://www.rust-lang.org/).

+## Why

+* BFS prefers files that are shallower, which means files in shallower directories are more likely to be found in a shorter time.
+* When encountering a subdirectory which has many very deep subdirectories, BFS doesn't stuck on it before moving to the next subdirectory.
+* I want to learn Rust by making this tool.

-**NO WARRANTY:** This is only a tool for my personal use.
-I have no plan to improve its performance or features, neither are issues guaranteed to get fixed, but PR is welcome.
+**NO WARRANTY:** I make this tool mainly for my personal use.
+I have no plan to improve its performance or features, neither are issues guaranteed to get fixed.
+However, PR is welcome.

 ## Build